well its back to Ma Chaleur to create some winter comforts before the snow

 been talking about a new pup for a while now, decided on what we want (Husky) so off to have a look!

-found a good breeder for huskies with excellent credentials and show winning parentage, apparently some puppies are due any day, after that we’re looking at a couple of weeks before we can view deposit paid will keep you posted
+found a good breeder for huskies with excellent credentials and show winning parentage, apparently some puppies are due any day, after that we’re looking at a couple of weeks before we can view bounce deposit paid bounce will keep you posted wink

 I pumped it up with everything as it was (bent out) and it held pressure so thought a simple hammering of lip back into place & running a seam of weld along the lip might do the trick.